CompuTec/computec-docs/docs/processforce/user-guide/inventory/batch-control/batch-traceability.md

 # Batch Traceability

 In industries where product quality and regulatory compliance are critical, batch traceability is an essential function.
-ProcessForce's Batch Traceability feature provides comprehensive tracking of item batches throughout their lifecycle - from production or purchase to their use in manufacturing and final delivery to customers.
+CompuTec ProcessForce's Batch Traceability feature provides comprehensive tracking of item batches throughout their lifecycle - from production or purchase to their use in manufacturing and final delivery to customers.
 This function plays a crucial role in complaint management, product recalls, and overall quality assurance by offering instant access to batch records.

 ---